Banksia Grove, Western Australia

 Banksia Grove is a suburb of Perth, Western Australia, located within the City of Wanneroo.
-Its postcode is 6031, and it was until the late 1990s part of Neerabup.
-The suburb is approximately 27 km NE of the Perth central business district, 8 km east of the coast and 5 km ENE of Joondalup.
+It has the postcode 6031 and was part of Neerabup until the late 1990s.
+The suburb's location is approximately 27 km north of the Perth Central Business District, 8 km east of the coast, and 5 km east-northeast of Joondalup.

 Suburban development

-In 2005, the Banksia Grove Joint Venture partnership was established to revive and develop the suburb.
-The $2 billion project will create a further 3500 home sites to complement the existing 650 developed prior to 2005.
-In total an estimated 12,000 residents will call Banksia Grove home by the project's completion in 2020.
-The new community contains a diverse range of housing types to suit residents in differing life stages and backgrounds.
+In 2005, the Banksia Grove Joint Venture, comprising the Western Australian-based company Property Resources Management and its partner Walker Pty Ltd., was established to develop the suburb into a major residential community.
+The project is believed to be spread out across 338ha, with approximately 3,300 homes and an estimated 9,000 residents.
+The community contains a diverse range of housing types to suit residents in differing life stages and backgrounds.

-Housing in the new section has fibre to the premises as standard, provided by NBN Co as an estate network, and resold by providers, which also transmits commercial television.
-Recently the more established section received and is continuing to receive further rollout of the National Broadband Network, as is some sections of the new area.
+The housing society provides side and rear fencing with front yard landscaping.
+It is also believed to offer fibre to the premises as standard, provided by NBN Co for high-speed internet, phone, and television services.

 Major facilities for the area include: